 If a person does not comply with the order within the time specified in the order, but the non-compliance does not pose a serious danger to public health, the commissioner or the local public health authority may apply to a judge of the superior court for an order requiring the person to comply with the order within the time specified in the order of the court; and to take whatever other action the court considers appropriate in the circumstances to protect the public health.
-The law enforcement authorities of the city or town where the person is present shallenforce the court order.
+The law enforcement authorities of the city or town where the person is present shall enforce the court order.

-391 Any person who knowingly violates an order, as to which non-compliance poses a serious danger to public health as determined by the commissioner or the local public health 392 authority, shall be punished by imprisonment for not more than 30 days or a fine of not more 393 than \$1,000 per day that the violation continues, or both.
-It shall not be a defense to a 394 prosecution for this offense that the commissioner or the local public health authority 395 erroneously determined that non-compliance would pose a serious danger to public health, if the 396 commissioner or local public health authority was acting in good faith under color of official 397 398 authority.
+Any person who knowingly violates an order, as to which non-compliance poses a serious danger to public health as determined by the commissioner or the local public health authority, shall be punished by imprisonment for not more than 30 days or a fine of not more than one thousand dollars per day that the violation continues, or both.
+It shall not be a defense to a prosecution for this offense that the commissioner or the local public health authority erroneously determined that non-compliance would pose a serious danger to public health, if the commissioner or local public health authority was acting in good faith under color of official authority.

-A person who knowingly violates any other order issued under this subsection may be subject to a civil fine of not more than \$1,000 per day that the violation continues.
-Any fine collected for any violation of this section shall be credited 50 per cent to the courts and 50 per cent to the health safety net trust fund.
+A person who knowingly violates any other order issued under this subsection may be subject to a civil fine of not more than one thousand dollars per day that the violation continues.
+Any fine collected for any violation of this section shall be credited fifty percent to the courts and fifty percent to the health care safety net trust fund.